DrMikeyS/COVIDVaccinePatientSlips/README.md

 ## Run On Your Computer

  - [Download](https://github.com/DrMikeyS/COVIDVaccinePatientSlips/archive/main.zip) the file package
- - Extract the zip file
+ - Extract the zip file (right click on the file->Extract All).
+This step is very important as it will not run if opened from double clicking on the zip file.
  - Open "index.html" in Chrome, Firefox or Safari
  - Follow the on-screen instructions
  - Print out the patient slips